GoogleCloudPlatform/cloud-code-vscode/1_startHere.md

 You won't get far without these - we can help but these will be base assumptions...

-- VS Code installed and set-up for your OS e.g. on PATH
+- [VS Code installed](https://code.visualstudio.com/) and set-up for your OS e.g. on PATH
-- Language support installed and configured for VS code i.e. Go, Node, Python or Java
+- Language support installed and configured for VS code i.e. [Go](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go), Node (built in), [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) or [Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)
 - Basic knowledge of VS Code and K8's we are not attempting to cover that